gavinlyonsrepo/sensors_PICO/extra/doc/ahtxx/README.md

 **Files**

-The main.cpp contains tests showing library functions There is also an library (ahtxx.cpp and ahtxx.hpp),
+The main.cpp contains tests showing library functions.
+There is also an library (ahtxx.cpp and ahtxx.hpp),

 **Output**

-Data is outputted (eg to a PC) via a USB .
+Data is outputted (eg to a PC) via a USB.
  ![o1](https://github.com/gavinlyonsrepo/STM32_projects/blob/master/extra/images/aht10output.jpg)